watsonjon/apache-php-plus/README.md

 To make this project run in [Release](https://releaseapp.io), simply create a new application with this repository.

 Looking for something?
 Maybe it is here...
+This should trigger a rebuild of an env, eh?

 ## Compose sample application